CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

 2. Click the `Add service` button
 3. Paste the entire content of the `service_manifest.yaml` file in the text box.

-    **Note**: Ensure the service manifest's docker images are prefixed with ${PRIVATE_REGISTRY} to make sure it's pulling from your local repository.
+    **Note**: Ensure the service manifest's docker images are prefixed with ${PRIVATE_REGISTRY} to make sure it's pulling from your private repository.
     ```
     docker_config:
       image: ${PRIVATE_REGISTRY}assemblyline-service-resultsample:$SERVICE_TAG